Fantasy Football Week 3: DeMarco Murray improving, but Rob Kelly shouldn't be in your lineup in latest injury report roundup

 Randall Cobb

-, who is officially doubtful for Sunday's matchup against the
+, who is officially doubtful for Sunday's matchup against the Bengals after missing practice all week due to a chest injury.

 Davante Adams